raspberrypilearning/getting-started-guide-microbit/en/step_2.md

 ### What's new on the V2?

 The newer version of the micro:bit has some extra components that aren't available on the micro:bit V1.
-Throughout this project and all the other projects in the Intro to micro:bit pathway, we will let you know if you need to make adjustments when using a V1.

 All our projects will be backwards compatible (with a few changes) and work on either version of the micro:bit.

 #### Speaker